Nevenall/blades-in-the-dark/src/01-the-basics.md

 *You might gain access to resources, information, people, or places.
 You might make a good impression or win someone over with your charm and style.
 You might make new friends or connect with your heritage or background.
 You could try to manipulate your friends with social pressure (but Sway might be better).*

-When you {Finesse}, you employ dextrous manipulation or subtle misdirection.
+When you {Finesse}, you employ dexterous manipulation or subtle misdirection.

 *You might pick someone’s pocket.
 You might handle the controls of a vehicle or direct a mount.
 You might formally duel an opponent with graceful fighting arts.
 You could try to employ those arts in a chaotic melee (but Skirmishing might be better).
 You could try to pick a lock (but Tinkering might be better).*